yzhouas/yzhouas.github.io/_pages/about.md

 # Academic News
+* Apr.
+2024 Generative Fill with new Firefly Model 3 is released in PS Beta during Adobe MAX London 2024.
+* Feb., 2024.
+One paper accepted to CVPR'24.
 * Oct., 2023.
 Generative Fill / Remove Tool related features have been released in Photoshop Web, Adobe Express, Adobe Stock, Stardust, Adobe Illustrator and many Adobe Sneaks in Adobe MAX 2023.
 * 30 Sep., 2023.
 Auto Photo Expansion at Adobe Stock is released.
 * 23 Sep., 2023.
 Generative Fill officially in Photoshop 25.0